-Citation Brief Summary of Strategy Sample Size Impact/Evidence of Effectiveness Implementation seventh word deleted and replaced by three choices from which the student chooses the correct word. between the peermediated and teacher-directed groups. correction procedure, the coach said the word, the reader repeated it, the coach provided feedback, and the reader read the sentence again.
+Citation Brief Summary of Strategy Sample Size Impact/Evidence of Effectiveness Implementation seventh word deleted and replaced by three choices from which the student chooses the correct word. correction procedure, the coach said the word, the reader repeated it, the coach provided feedback, and the reader read the sentence again.
 Partner Reading included 10 minutes of practice for the pairs, Retell took about 2 minutes, and Paragraph Shrinking consisted of an additional 10 minutes of reading and summarizing main ideas.
-Teacher-directed intervention: the smallgroup, teacher-directed condition included the same activities as the peer mediated intervention, but involved the teacher serving as the model and allowed flexibility for the teacher to address individual student needs.
+Teacher-directed intervention: the small-group, teacher-directed condition included the same activities as the peer mediated intervention, but involved the teacher serving as the model and allowed flexibility for the teacher to address individual student needs.